sakapon/KLibrary-ComponentModel/README.md

 The library for component model.

+### Setup
-To install KLibrary.ComponentModel, run the following command in the Package Manager Console:
+To install KLibrary.ComponentModel, run the following command in the Package Manager Console on Visual Studio:

 ```
 Install-Package KLibrary.ComponentModel